 Scenario Repair Award Reconstruction Award Relocation Award Single Ownership entity of the AHUS; located Outside the Floodplain (OF/SO) \$60k rehabilitation cap + SSCCs cost on a case-by- case basis.
 Tenants will be offered relocation assistance under URA, as applicable.
 Reconstructed unit size based on applicant's household size.
 Tenants will be offered relocation assistance under URA, as applicable.
 May be allowed for unfeasible site conditions on a case-by-case basis.
 Single Ownership entity of the AHUS; located Within the Floodplain (WF/SO) \$60k rehabilitation cap + SSCCs cost on a case- by- case basis when Substantial Improvement (SI) calculation is below 50%.
 Tenants will be offered relocation assistance under URA, as applicable.
-Not allowed per R3 program policy.
 When deemed reasonable, elevated reconstructed unit size based on applicant's household size.
 Tenants will be offered relocation assistance under URA, as applicable Entire structure will be demolished.
 Tenants will be offered relocation assistance under URA, as applicable.
 AHUS not owned by single ownership entity (Multiple Owners); located Outside the Floodplain (OF/MO) \$60k rehabilitation cap + SSCCs cost on a case-by- case basis.
 All owners must authorize work and access to properties, as required.
 Tenants will be offered relocation assistance under URA, as applicable.
 When all owners applied and are eligible for R3 (OF/MO).
 When reconstruction within the same property is feasible May be allowed for unfeasible site conditions on a case-by-case basis.
+AHUS not owned by single ownership entity (Multiple Owners); located Within the Floodplain (WF/MO) \$60k rehabilitation cap + SSCCs cost on a case-by- case basis when Substantial Improvement (SI) calculation is below 50% for WF/MO.
+All owners must authorize work and access to properties, as required.
+Tenants will be offered relocation assistance under URA, as applicable.
+When all owners applied and are eligible for R3 (OF/MO).
+When elevated reconstruction within the same property is reasonable • Evaluated on a case-by-case basis.